fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

 - (optional) BSB address (default is 0x06=RGT1, but can be overwritten in the bus initialization)
   `BSB bus(68,69,<my_addr>);`
   If you already have an RGT1 installed, you can type in the following to address the adapter as RGT2: `BSB bus(68,69,7);`
+- (optional) You can restrict access to the adapter to read-only, so that you can not set or change certain parameters of the heater itself by accessing it via the adapter.
+To achive this, you have to set the flag in the concerning line (#define DEFAULT_FLAG 0) to FL_RONLY:
+  `#define DEFAULT_FLAG FL_RONLY;`

 Interface:
       A simple syntax description is content of the website displayed when the server is accessed by its simple URL